raw-bacon/vi-xournalpp/README.md

 # vi-xournalpp
 This is a tiny plugin for [Xournal++](https://github.com/xournalpp/xournalpp), unstable version (>=1.1).
+See the [1.0 branch](https://github.com/raw-bacon/vi-xournalpp/tree/1.0) if running
+the stable version.
 To set the plugin up on Linux, run

 ```